ibm-cloud-docs/speech-to-text/faq-basic-usage.md

 1.  <span style="color:#003F69">I passed a one-hour long audio file to the service but did not see results until the full transcription completed.
 How can I see my results sooner?</span>

-    Use HTTP sessions or the WebSocket interface, and set the `interim_results` parameter to `true`.
+    Use the WebSocket interface, and set the `interim_results` parameter to `true`.
 By default, the service returns results only when it detects long silences in the audio.
 See [Interim results](/docs/services/speech-to-text/output.html#interim).

 1.  <span style="color:#003F69">My request times out with an HTTP status code of 400 and the message `No speech detected for 30s`.
 What can I do?</span>